simonsayz13/oxbury-tech-test/README.md

 - Description: This endpoint gets all application records from the database.
 - Parameters: None

+### GET `/application/filter`

+- Description: This endpoint retrieves all application record that matches the request query items in the database.
+- Parameters: filter criteria as request query, specified as part of the request query e.g. `{
+	"type": "flexi_credit"
+}`.

 ### GET `/application`

 - Description: This endpoint retrieves a specific application record in the database.